C. J. Spillman

-Claude Norman "C. J." Spillman, Jr. (born May 6, 1986) is a former American football safety and special teamer.
+Claude Norman "C. J." Spillman Jr. (born May 6, 1986) is an American former professional football player who was a safety and special teamer in the National Football League (NFL).
 He was signed by the San Diego Chargers as an undrafted free agent in 2009.
 He played college football at Marshall University.

-Early years
+Early life

 Spillman attended Louisville Central High School.
 He played running back and defensive back while in high school.
 He was an all-state and all-conference selection in his last two years.
 He also lettered three years in track.

 College career

 Spillman became a starter at free safety as a sophomore (9 starts), finishing third on the team with 79 tackles.
 The next year, he started 12 games, leading the team with 131 tackles (3rd overall in Conference USA and 12th in the nation), while receiving second-team All-Conference USA honors.
 As a senior, he played with shoulder and hand injuries, while registering 71 tackles (fourth on the team).
 He finished his college career with the most tackles (319) by a safety in school history.